matthiasweiss/matthiasweiss.at/src/content/blog/bulletproofing-inertia-how-i-maximize-type-safety-in-laravel-monoliths.md

 ```

 Lastly, I add a job to my GitHub Actions workflow, which runs the `composer run transform-types` before building the application.
-While most type errors will be caught during development, assuming that you either run `composer run dev` or `npm run dev`, this
+While most type errors will be caught during development, assuming that you either run `npm run dev` (or `composer run dev`, which
-action acts as an additional safety net, ensuring that the types are up to date and potential type errors are detected during the build.
+will run the `npm` command among others), this action acts as an additional safety net, ensuring that the types are up to date
+and potential type errors are detected during the build.

 ```yml
 ...